 - on-line presence

 My email address is roger.dymock(at)ntlworld.com.
 Replace (at) with @.
-Please contact me; if your astronomical society is interested in this comet observation project, if anything on this website doesn’t work or if you would like to see additional material included.
-See the presentations and notes below for further details.
+Please contact me; if you or your astronomical society is interested in this comet observation project, if anything on this website doesn’t work or if you would like to see additional material included.

 This website will be expanded over the coming months (more likely years !!) to include many aspects of comet observing and information on the comets themselves.
 It may not be the most whizzy-whiz website you have ever seen as my objective is to load as much information as possible as soon as possible.
 Bells and whistles later (much later) !!!
 It is not my intention to unnecessarily duplicate information on this website so links to existing material will be given where possible.